alfolio/alfolio.github.io/_posts/2022-09-28-jantar-mantar-module.md

 #### 4.1 Theory based MCQs
 * Which of the following is a natural way of measuring time?
-    a.
-Digital clocks
+    * Digital clocks
-    b.
-Sundials
+    * Sundials
-    c.
-Samrat Yantra
+    * Samrat Yantra
-    d.
-Both b and c
+    * Both b and c

 * How does a sundial work?
-    a.
-It uses a digital display to show the time
+    * It uses a digital display to show the time
-    b.
-It casts a shadow on a marked surface to indicate the time
+    * It casts a shadow on a marked surface to indicate the time
-    c.
-It uses a pendulum to measure time
+    * It uses a pendulum to measure time
-    d.
-It uses sand flowing through a narrow opening to measure time
+    * It uses sand flowing through a narrow opening to measure time

 * Which of the following is a benefit of using a digital clock to measure time?
-    a.
-It is easy to use and read
+    * It is easy to use and read
-    b.
-It can be used even when there is no sun or light
+    * It can be used even when there is no sun or light
-    c.
-It is less expensive than other methods
+    * It is less expensive than other methods
-    d.
-Both a and b
+    * Both a and b

 * What is the Samrat Yantra?
-    a.
-A type of digital clock
+    * A type of digital clock
-    b.
-An ancient Indian astronomical instrument used to measure time
+    * An ancient Indian astronomical instrument used to measure time
-    c.
-A sundial used by the ancient Greeks
+    * A sundial used by the ancient Greeks
-    d.
-A water clock used by the ancient Egyptians
+    * A water clock used by the ancient Egyptians

 * How does the Samrat Yantra work?
-    a.
-It uses a pendulum to measure time
+    * It uses a pendulum to measure time
-    b.
-It casts a shadow on a marked surface to indicate the time
+    * It casts a shadow on a marked surface to indicate the time
-    c.
-It uses sand flowing through a narrow opening to measure time
+    * It uses sand flowing through a narrow opening to measure time
-    d.
-None of the above
+    * None of the above

 * Which method of measuring time is most accurate?
-    a.
-Sundials
+    * Sundials
-    b.
-Samrat Yantra
+    * Samrat Yantra
-    c.
-Digital clocks
+    * Digital clocks
-    d.
-They are all equally accurate
+    * They are all equally accurate

 * Which method of measuring time would be best to use on a cloudy day?
-    a.
-Sundial
+    * Sundial
-    b.
-Samrat Yantra
+    * Samrat Yantra
-    c.
-Digital clock
+    * Digital clock
-    d.
-None of the above
+    * None of the above

 *   Which of the following is a disadvantage of using a sundial to measure time?
-    a.
-It requires sunlight to work
+    * It requires sunlight to work
-    b.
-It is less accurate than other methods
+    * It is less accurate than other methods
-    c.
-It is more expensive than other methods
+    * It is more expensive than other methods
-    d.
-Both a and b
+    * Both a and b

 * How can knowledge of different methods of measuring time be useful in everyday life?
-    a.
-It can help in planning and managing time
+    * It can help in planning and managing time
-    b.
-It can help in understanding historical and cultural significance of timekeeping
+    * It can help in understanding historical and cultural significance of timekeeping
-    c.
-It can aid in developing problem-solving and critical thinking skills
+    * It can aid in developing problem-solving and critical thinking skills
-    d.
-All of the above
+    * All of the above

 * Which method of measuring time has been used the longest?
-    a.
-Sundials
+    * Sundials
-    b.
-Samrat Yantra
+    * Samrat Yantra
-    c.
-Digital clocks
+    * Digital clocks
-    d.
-They have all been used for the same amount of time.
+    * They have all been used for the same amount of time.

 ### 4.2 Theory based Subjective